-Dr. Wendy A. Okolo is an aerospace research engineer focused on flight dynamics, vehicle controls, and systems health monitoring.
-She is also an expert and advocate for diversity, inclusion, and equity in Science, Technology, Engineering, and Mathematics (STEM) fields.
+Dr. Wendy A. Okolo is an aerospace research engineer specializing in flight dynamics, vehicle controls, and systems health monitoring.
+She is also a leader in advancing broad participation, scholastic excellence, and talent development within Science, Technology, Engineering, and Mathematics (STEM) fields.

 ABOUT